Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/postGA/china_endpoints.md

 |:-----|:-----|
 |`https://account.windowsazure.cn` | `https://account.windowsazure.com` |

 Go to `https://account.windowszaure.cn` to set up the development environment for Office 365 for China.
-For more information, see [Set up your Office 365 development environment](..\howto\setup-development-environment.md).
+For more information, see [Associate your Office 365 account with Azure AD](http://graph.microsoft.io/docs/authorization/associate_account).

 ## Azure OpenId Connect and OAuth